TVersluijs/RGEE_Snowmelt/README.md

 * Change in date of snowmelt per pixel within a shapefile area
 	* Script 03

+* Extract timeseries of the fraction of snowcovered pixels at point- or polygon locations from a snowmelt image
+	* Script 10

 ### Sentinel-2 scripts: what kind of data do you want to analyse?
 * Date of snowmelt, and average NDSI, NDVI and NDMI at multiple point locations (with or without buffer)